yaya2devops/yaya2devops/README.md

-**I don't know what to say about me,
+** 👨‍💻 I don't know what to say about me,
  I do lots of things with my [Computer]...**

  **Ah yes, and i [blog] sometimes**